elysium-suite/aeacus/docs/checks.md

 > Note: `Command*` checks are prone to interception, modification, and tomfoolery.
 Your scoring configuration will be much more robust if you rely on checks using native mechanisms rather than shell commands (for example, `PathExists` instead of ls).

 **CommandContains**: pass if command output contains string.
-If it returns an error, check never passes.
+If executing the command fails (the check returns an error), check never passes.
 Use of this check is discouraged.

 ```
 type = 'CommandContains'